dsondak/optRBC/README.md

 - OpenMP:  `time_integrators.f90` and driver code `time_loop.f90`
 - MPI: `time_integrators_MPI.f90` and driver code `time_loop_MPI.f90`

 Modifications were made to several other files, but the majority of changes are found in those files.
 FFTW modifications for one-sided computations are found on the [real_to_comp](https://github.com/dsondak/optRBC/tree/real_to_comp) branch.
 Changes to implement one-sided FFT have been kept on that branch because the code modifications touch several different files.
 Additionally, there is an active bug in the one-sided code in which the Nusselt number is inconsistent between one-sided and two-sided calculations at large grid sizes (on the order of ~1000 elements in Nx and Ny).
 Examples for benchmarking one-sided FFT and multithreaded FFT are found in [fft examples directory](https://github.com/dsondak/optRBC/tree/parallel_project/examples/fft_examples).
-General explanations are included in the [fft readme](./examples/fft_examples/README.md)

 Detailed examples and performance evaluation test cases can be found in the [examples directory](https://github.com/dsondak/optRBC/tree/parallel_project/examples).
 The `README` in that directory gives stepwise instructions to compile, run, and replicate our results.